Kirubel321/javaScript_note/README_2.md

 # javascript
+## Conditional statement and loops

 1. **Conditional statement**

-* JavaScript has a similar set of control structures to other languages in the C family.
+JavaScript has a similar set of control structures to other languages in the C family.
 Conditional statements are supported by if and else
 ```
 Example:
 let name = "kittens";